Chunhsiang/Text-Analytics/README.md

 ![sentiment_dict](https://user-images.githubusercontent.com/31845611/48015352-94516280-e0ee-11e8-9804-e000a8bba74f.png)

 To improve our sentiment analysis, we adjust the sentiment dictionary based on our finding.
 Which gave us surprising results that we consider closer to the reality.
 In the plots below, the orange bars are the average sentiment scores of the singers chose by mentors, and the blue bars show those who are eliminated.
-We can see that in three out of four teams, there are discrepencies between the mentor's choice and the singer's popularity on YouTube.
-Such result correspond to the like - dislike ratio on each singer's competition YouTube vedio, and our understanding of how people feels after looking at the comments manually.
+We can see that in three out of four teams, there are discrepancies between the mentor's choice and the singer's popularity on YouTube.
+Such results correspond to the like - dislike ratio on each singer's competition YouTube video, and our understanding of how people feels after looking at the comments manually.

 ![sentiment_after](https://user-images.githubusercontent.com/31845611/48015965-f6f72e00-e0ef-11e8-887b-3ec10544bca6.png)

+## Conclusion and Final remarks

+In unsupervised methods like sentiment analysis, we can hardly good metric to help us understand whether our model is doing well or not.
+As analyst, we should not only learn about the unsupervised methods but also learn about our data.
+In our analysis, we read the YouTube comments so that we know whether the results are making sense.
+Combining our knowledge both on the data and on sentiment analysis, we built the interesting an insightful analysis that is tailored for The Voice singing contest.